WaterFutures/water-futures-battle/docs/problem/system-interventions/index.md

   - D. Zanutto
 ---

-## System Interventions
+## System Levers

+Participants make two types of strategic decisions: policies and interventions.

-This chapter provides a summary of all possible interventions available to participants in the BWF competition.
-All interventions have been introduced in previous sections.
+This chapter provides a summary of all the options available to participants in the BWF competition (they have all been introduced in previous sections already).

-Here, we consolidate this information to give participants a complete overview of the decision space they can navigate when developing their strategies.
+Here, we consolidate this information to give participants a complete overview of the decision space they can navigate when developing their masterplan.

 ### Policies

+Policies encompass regulatory and operational rules, such as pricing structures, budget allocations, and maintenance protocols.
-ADD: policies set in a given year remain in place until amended.
+Once set, policies remain in effect until explicitly amended.

-#### Budget allocation (national)
+#### National Budget Allocation (National)

 Participants must decide the strategy to allocate the national budget across the water utilities.
 The policy can be a predefined one or follow a custom allocation of the funds: